 Since the mid-1990s, Memorial Sloan Kettering’s Tobacco Treatment Program has helped thousands of individuals stop using tobacco products.

-According to the Centers for Disease Control and Prevention, e-cigarettes are especially unsafe for kids, teens, and young adults.
+According to the Centers for Disease Control and Prevention, vaping is especially unsafe for kids, teens, and young adults.
 Nicotine can harm the parts of the developing brain that control attention, learning, mood, and impulse control.
 Brain development continues until someone is in their mid-20s.

 “There’s always been experimentation with tobacco use among adolescents, but vaping doesn’t have the stigma that’s associated with smoking,” Dr. Ostroff says.
 “There are young people who would never consider smoking cigarettes, but they might consider using e-cigarettes.”
-She adds that because e-cigarettes don’t produce odor or smoke, they can be used much more secretively by young people who want to hide their use from parents and teachers.
+She adds that because vaping doesn’t produce odor or smoke, it can be done much more secretively by young people who want to hide it from parents and teachers.

 There are also concerns that use of e-cigarettes among young people who previously had never smoked may lead to use of more traditional tobacco products later.
 On the other hand, e-cigarettes could intercept some who would become smokers.Back to top

-3. There is not enough evidence to recommend use of e-cigarettes to quit smoking.
+3. There is not enough evidence to recommend vaping to quit smoking.

 “Many adult electronic cigarette users are smokers who report trying to quit smoking, which begs the question about whether they help or hinder quitting efforts,” Dr. Ostroff says.